 We have a dedicated leadership development training team and a commitment to learning.
 Leadership training is very important to SPS and we will make a concerted effort to train all staff, and to continue training and development as members move up in rank.

-For investigative training, SPS is looking to build a program where there is a continuum of training from Constable to Commander.
+For investigative training, SPS has built a program where there is a continuum of training from Constable to Commander.

-SPS will also allocate three days a year for operational skills training, which will include de-escalation, active shooter, and other reality-based training.
-SPS is also researching resiliency-based training for health and wellness.
+SPS will also allocate three days a year for operational skills training, which will include de-escalation, active shooter, and other reality-based training as well as resiliency-based training for health and wellness.

-Uniform and body armour will be new for SPS officers and will be light and flexible.
-Service handguns will be the Glock Generation 5.
-SPS will also have communal carbines, and a number of other use of force options and equipment for each officer that is currently being determined.
+Uniform and body armour for SPS officers is light and flexible.
+Officers use the Glock Generation 5 and have communal carbines.
+A number of other use of force options and equipment for each officer is also available.

 Deployment